ucla/SSOUI/bower_components/webshim/readme.md

 Installation and Usage
 ------------------

-1 - [Download the Webshim Lib](https://github.com/aFarkas/webshim/releases/latest) and put the `js-webshim-folder` in your project.
+1 - [Download the Webshim Lib](https://github.com/aFarkas/webshim/releases/latest) and put the `js-webshim` folder in your project.

 2 - Include the JavaScript: